King Charles and Idris Elba celebrate rising young talent at theatre milestone

 The King and the actor spent time watching students take part in a series of lively workshops and rehearsals, meeting young performers, musicians and creative teams who are currently training with the organisation.

-The pair chatted with students about their performances, creative ambitions and experiences within the theatre programme.
+The pair chatted with students about their performances, creative ambitions and experiences within the programme.

 He later spent time greeting participants individually, posing for photographs and hearing firsthand how the National Youth Music Theatre has shaped their confidence and career aspirations.

-Over the years, the theatre has nurtured countless talented performers, including notable alumni such as Jude Law, Stephen Graham, Toby Jones, Amara Okereke, Callum Scott Howells, and, of course, Sir Idris Elba, who joined the King for today’s celebrations.
+Since it’s founding, the drama school has nurtured countless talented performers, including notable alumni such as Jude Law, Stephen Graham, Toby Jones, Amara Okereke, Callum Scott Howells, and, of course, Sir Idris.